rollbear/trompeloeil/README.md

 # <A name="self_test"/> Building and running the self test suite

-To build the self test suite run `cmake` with Debug.
+To build the self test suite run `cmake` with `-DTROMPELOEIL_BUILD_TESTS=yes`.
 Use the options `CXX_STANDARD` to select which C++ standard to test, and `SANITIZE` to select sanitizers to build with.
+Note that the self tests needs a reasonably modern version of CMake.
+Example:

 ```
 cmake -B build_dir \
+      -D TROMPELOEIL_BUILD_TESTS=yes \
       -D CMAKE_BUILD_TYPE=Debug \
       -D CXX_STANDARD=17 \
       -D SANITIZE=Address,Undefined \